asyncapi/parser-js/docs/migration-guide-v2.md

 ## TL;DR

-- The document's AsyncAPI API has been rewritten from old to new supporting the [Intent API](https://github.com/asyncapi/parser-api) - there is a function that converts the new API to the old one for backward compatibility.
+- The parser API has been rewritten from the ground up.
+It's now based on user intents instead of a 1:1 map to the spec.
+[Read more](#new-intent-api).
 - Source code has been rewritten in TypeScript and ESM.
 This makes the package fully [tree-shakable](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking).
 [Read more](#typescript-and-esm).
 - The parser is now exposed as a class, making it possible to have multiple parser instances with different configurations.
 [Read more](#parser-class).
 - It validates AsyncAPI documents using [Spectral](https://github.com/stoplightio/spectral).
 This enables better validation and introduces linting capabilities.
 [Read more](#spectral).